keith-turner/accumulo-website/_posts/blog/2021-06-21-external-compactions.md

 kubectl autoscale deployment accumulo-compactor --cpu-percent=80 --min=10 --max=660
 ```

-The autoscale command causes compactors to scale between 10
+The autoscale command causes Compactors to scale between 10
 and 660 pods based on CPU usage.
 When pods average CPU is above 80%, then
 pods are added to meet the 80% goal.
 When it's below 80%, pods
 are stopped to meet the 80% goal with 5 minutes between scale down